chef/chef-web-docs/includes_cloud/includes_cloud_azure_portal_server_marketplace.rst

 #.
 Click **Create** and follow the steps to launch the |chef server|, providing a host name, user name, password or |ssh| key, and any additional information required.
 You will also select your deployment model here.

-   .. note:: If you are using the "Resource Manager" deployment model, you will need to create a **DNS Name** label for the instance. <https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-create-fqdn-on-portal/>
+#.
+Create a **DNS Name** label for the instance. <https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-create-fqdn-on-portal/>

 #.
 Once the instance is launched you will need to create an account to use with the |chef manage|.
 To do this, open an |ssh| connection to the host using the user name and password (or |ssh| key) provided when you launched the instance.